harrymt/ray_tracer/README.md

 - Trace the ray of each pixel in the camera image into the scene.
 - Compute ray-triangle intersections, to find out which surface a ray hit.

+## POssible Extensions

+- Add fog?
+By increasing the power in that big equation in the exponent
+- Download a material from the MERL database and add it to the scene?

 ## Technologies